tianyizheng/tianyizheng.github.io/about.md

 <p>
   I graduated with highest honor with a concentration in robotics and automation in May, 2017.
   In addition to my major area of study, I devoted my time in studying control theory, mechatronics and computer science.
-  I also conducted undergraduate research in creating control algorithm to BioMechanic instruments and worked as an intern for a startup company prototyping a novel water-saving tap
+  I also conducted undergraduate research in creating control algorithm to BioMechanic instruments, worked as an intern for a startup company prototyping a novel water-saving tap and served as philantrhopy liaison for Alpha Kappa Psi.
 </p>

 <h2 class="section-title"><i class="fa fa-briefcase"></i>Experiences</h2>